-Our school recognises the following as sexual violence Sexual violence and sexual harassment can occur between two children of any age and sex.
+Chichester Nursery School recognises the following as sexual violence Sexual violence and sexual harassment can occur between two children of any age and sex.
 It can also occur through a group of children sexually assaulting or sexually harassing a single child or group of children.